Multiply Robust Causal Inference with Double Negative Control Adjustment for Categorical Unmeasured Confounding: Observational postlicensure vaccine safety surveillance

 Table~\ref{pentacel} lists for each method the point estimates (scaled by $10^3$) of $\Delta$, $\Delta_{\gform}$, $\Delta_{\text{bias}}$ and their $95\%$ confidence intervals (scaled by $10^3$), the bias evaluated as the proportion of the ATE under the saturated model which is taken as the true value, and the $p$-value from a Wald-test of $H_0: \Delta=0$.
 Similar to the original study, our results indicated a slightly elevated risk of fever among children who received DTaP-IPV-Hib vaccine relative to children who received other DTap-containing comparator vaccines, although the effect was not statistically significant.
 In addition, there was no evidence of unmeasured confounding as the confidence interval for $\Delta_{\text{bias}}$ included zero.
 As expected, under $\mathcal{M}_{\text{nonpar}}$, all methods provided exactly the same point estimate and confidence interval.
-Under model misspecification, i.e., deviation from the nonparametric model via model restrictions, all methods produced a stable estimate of $\Delta_\text{confounded}$, while $\Delta_\text{bias}$ was estimated with larger bias.
+Under model misspecification, i.e., deviation from the NP model via model restrictions, all methods produced a stable estimate of $\Delta_\text{confounded}$, while $\Delta_\text{bias}$ was estimated with larger bias.
 The MR estimator had generally smaller bias than other methods, which indicated that multiply robust estimation provided protection against model misspecification.
+A caveat is that in practice if the negative control exposure is rare, the positivity assumption in Assumption~\ref{assumption_cons_pos} may be violated.